 Jensen is Principal Investigator of the Canadian Modernist Magazines Project (CMMP), which is being initiated at a moment when the New Modernist Studies, modern periodical studies, and Canadian literature are dramatically reconstructing their definitions of—and methodological approaches to—modernism.
 In partnership with the University of Victoria, the Modernist Versions Project, Editing Modernism in Canada, McGill University Archives, Dalhousie University Archives, the University of New Brunswick, University of Toronto Libraries, and Mount Allison University, Jensen is in the process of digitizing and critically analyzing a selection of canonical and non-canonical Canadian modernist “little magazines,” beginning with Preview (1942-44), First Statement (1942-45), Tarot (1896), Neith (1903-4), and Le Nigog (1918).
 When launched, the CMMP will serve as a public-facing virtual research platform for those interested in reading, analyzing, or teaching Canadian modernist literature in its many permutations.

-In 2018, Jensen completed his dissertation, “Canadian Modernist Poetry and the Rise of Personal Religions,” which was the recipient of the Dalhousie Doctoral Thesis Award and the Malcolm Ross Thesis Award, and has been nominated for a national award from the Canadian Association for Graduate Studies.
+Jensen is the author of Unorthodox Modernisms: Varieties of Personal Religion in Twentieth-Century Canadian Poetry (under advance contract with University of Toronto Press).
+This scholarly monograph is a revised version of Jensen’s dissertation, “Canadian Modernist Poetry and the Rise of Personal Religions“—which was the recipient of the Dalhousie Doctoral Thesis Award and the Malcolm Ross Thesis Award, and which has also been nominated for a national award from the Canadian Association for Graduate Studies.
 This dissertation was supported by a Killam Scholarship and a Joseph-Armand Bombardier SSHRC Canada Graduate Scholarship, as well as research grants from York University and the University of Manitoba.
 It examined the notion of “personal religion” (advanced most memorably by American philosopher and psychologist William James) in relation to the mid-twentieth century poetry and unpublished writings of four major Canadian poets: E.J.
 Pratt, Margaret Avison, Louis Dudek, and P.K.
 Page.
 Some of his findings from this study were published in Further Directions in William James and Literary Studies (a special issue of William James Studies) and University of Toronto Quarterly.
 His work has also been published in Canadian Poetry: Studies, Documents, Reviews, the Routledge Encyclopedia of Modernism, Eludamos: Journal for Computer Game Culture, and The Bull Calf Review.
-He is currently working on a book-length manuscript and a digital critical edition of F. Scott Fitzgerald’s short story “May Day.”
+Aside from his current writing projects, he is also working on a critical edition of Louis Dudek’s multi-volume long poem Continuation (under advance contract with University of Ottawa Press: Canadian Literature Collection) and a digital critical edition of F. Scott Fitzgerald’s short story “May Day.”

-As an instructor, Jensen has designed and taught courses in Canadian literature and American modernism, as well as an introductory course on prose and fiction.
-His teaching philosophy and practice emphasizes technology-enhanced and multimodal learning, creative assignments, and interactive, respectful discussions facilitated in a variety of small- and large-group formats.
+As an instructor, Jensen has designed and taught courses in American modernism, Alcohol in Modernist Fiction (British, American, and Canadian), Canadian literature, and modern Canadian poetry (ca. 1920-1970), as well as an introductory course on prose and fiction.
+His teaching philosophy and practice emphasize technology-enhanced and multimodal learning, creative assignments, and interactive, respectful discussions facilitated in a variety of small- and large-group formats.